 Naturally, you can drive to the Lodge if your car is available.
 However, you will need a dining reservation to park there.

 Often, I’ll reserve breakfast, park at a resort, and leave my car there for the day.
-This option leaves me with the flexibility to use Disney transportation when I’m on property.
+This option allows me to use Disney transportation when I’m on property.

 However, it’s hardly noticeable, except when the cast members get a bit rowdy.
 For example, you might notice the sign below states, “The goings-on can get a little loud, and that’s just the way we like it.”